-In tango walking should look like dancing, not just ordinary walking.
-These videos explain and demonstrate some of that.
+Tango walking should look like dancing, not ordinary walking.
+The notes below have links to videos which explain and demonstrate elements that turn your walking into dancing:

 Foot placement - heel, toe, flat?